zhijing-jin/api_classification/README.md

 ```

-### Work done on 20190218
+### Work done on 20190221
-- coded the interface for fasttext
+- coded the interface for bert LM
-- restructured folders
+- adapted bert for perplexity scores

 ### Acknowledgement
 The code for charcnn is adapted from https://github.com/srviest/char-cnn-text-classification-pytorch